mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "90 please," thi said, wiping hae hands on hae apron.

-  Melna hesitated and then, recalling that she was no longer within Heiko, rummaged in her bag for two 50 coins and handed them over.
+  Melna hesitated, and then, recalling that she was no longer within Heiko, rummaged in her bag for two small glass spheres and handed them over.

   "Keep the extra," she said.